 Youth premium statements will be available for group executive leaders starting on the morning of the final day of fair.
 These statements MUST be checked for any errors.
-Errors are to be reported to Tracy Maycroft before noon on the last day of fair.
-Tracy may be called at 616-690-4681or emailed at tracymaycroft@yahoo.com.
+Errors are to be reported to Fair before noon on the last day of fair, at Berlinfairmi@gmail.com.
 If the error is found to be clerical, it will be corrected before checks are issued.
 We are bound by law to pay premiums based on judging sheets as submitted to the office.
 Checks will be printed based on the premium statements and corrections made before last day of fair.
 Open class Checks will be available during the still exhibit release times (see Saturday &Sunday schedules above).
 Youth Checks will be available after the club executive leader signs off on the premium statements, last day of fair.
 The fair reserves the right to pro-rate premiums if receipts are insufficient to pay expenses.
 Premium checks must be picked up, or arrangements made for pickup by the last day of fair.
 We will not mail checks due to cost unless postage is provided by the club or exhibitor.